build-week-wanderlust/user-interface/README.md

 # Frameworks - Libraries

-- What 3rd party frameworks/libraries are you considering using?
-- Do APIs require you to contact its maintainer to gain access?
-- Are you required to pay to use the API?
-No.
-- Have you considered using Apple Frameworks?
-(MapKit, Healthkit, ARKit?)
+- The back-end engineer used the Spring Framework

 # Target Audience

-- Who is your target audience?
-	Travel guides and adventurers!
+- Our target audiances are travel guides and adventurers!

 # Prototype Key Feature(s)

- Users can login, create read and update their trips with a trip type, location, duration and whether it's private or professional.
+- Users can login, create read and update their trips with a trip type, location, duration and whether it's private or professional.